Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: RED/BLUE SHIFT: NEW ALTERNATIVE EXPLANATION DUE TO REFRACTION-PHENOMENON

-According to Newtonian or Einstein's theory the gravitational red (or blue) shift $ \frac{d\lambda}{\lambda} = \frac {GM}{c^{2}R} $ and the simple known explanation is said to be as that: when ray from space approaches towards a massive body the star or planet it gains gravitational energy, thus frequency $\nu$ increases (blue shift); but as velocity of light c assumed to be constant, $\lambda$ decreases accordingly.\\\\ But the physics of the present explanation is quite different.
-It is considered/opined (as explained in section 1, paragraph 2) that gravitation does not influence photon; so the photon's energy $h\nu$ hence $\nu$ remains constant, as is known to be so during refraction.
+But the physics of the present explanation is quite different.
+It is considered/opined (as explained in section $1$, paragraph $2$) that gravitation does not influence photon; so the photon's energy $h\nu$ hence $\nu$ remains constant, as is known to be so during refraction.
 But when from space (vacuum) the light-ray enters the atmosphere (medium) of star or planet, the velocity decreases from $c_{o}$ to $c_{m}$, $\nu$ remaining constant, hence $\lambda$ decreases (blue shift).
 So, blue shift is explained but the reason is quite different.
 Similarly, when ray goes out of atmosphere (medium) to space (vacuum) red-shift occurs.
-It may be emphasized that with the present explanation/theory, the red (or blue) shift is in-fact not `gravitational red/blue shift' but `refraction red/blue shift'.\\\\The blue/red shift can also be estimated as follows: $\frac {d\lambda}{\lambda} = \frac{(\lambda_{0} - \lambda_{m})}{\lambda} = \frac{(\nu\lambda_{o} - \nu\lambda_{m})}{\nu\lambda_{o}} = 1 - \frac{c_{m}}{c_{o}} = 1 - \frac{1}{\mu} \sim \frac{(\mu - 1)}{\mu}$.
-Since for atmosphere $\mu \sim 1$ and that $ \mu = (\epsilon_{r})^{\frac{1}{2}} = (1 + \chi)^{\frac{1}{2}} \sim 1 + \frac{\chi}{2}$, the red/blue shift is given by Eqs. \ref{eq11} \& \ref{eq12} and by Eq. \ref{eq13} (using (Eqs. \ref{eq12} \& \ref{eq4});
+It may be emphasized that with the present explanation/theory, the red (or blue) shift is in-fact not `gravitational red/blue shift' but `refraction red/blue shift'.\\